oleksiyk/kafka/README.md

 ### Custom Partitioner

-Override the default partitioner with a custom partitioner that only uses a portion of the key.
+Example: override the default partitioner with a custom partitioner that only uses a portion of the key.

 ```javascript
 var util  = require('util');